Petya Ransomware Initial Analysis

 The Petya variant is using an expired Microsoft Certificate.

-Since the objective of this ransomware is to encrypt the target machine, I prefer to do some static analysis (i.e. to analyze malware without running it) in IDA Pro and check whether we can see any interesting functions.
+Since the objective of this ransomware is to encrypt the target machine, I prefer to do some static analysis (i.e., analyze malware without running it) in IDA Pro and check whether we can see any interesting functions.

 The specimen is using the function below, calling CreateToolhelp32snapshot followed by Process32First and Process 32 Next.
 This means the specimen is enumerating the victim machine for running processes.